emineozsahin/Bioinformatics/WGS_structural_changes.md

 # [ploidyNGS](https://github.com/diriano/ploidyNGS)

 ploidyNGS is slow.
-For a 3Gb file it took 2 hours to finish the job.
+For a 3Gb bam file it took 2 hours to finish the job.

 ```
 #!/bin/sh